Branches of Science and Scientific Knowledge

 Science offers a methodical approach to understanding the world by means of observation and experimentation.
 Natural sciences investigate the complex nature of physical phenomena, while social sciences center their attention on the complexities of human behavior and society.

 Scientific knowledge is constructed through the continuous refinement of laws and theories, as we enhance our methods and tools.
 There are numerous sources of knowledge that extend beyond the realm of science, such as sacred texts, myths, culture, and personal experience.
-Each provides valuable insights, but the scientific method allows us to go beyond common sense and personal biases in order to gain a more objective understanding.
+Each offers significant insights; nevertheless, the scientific approach enables us to transcend common sense and personal prejudices to achieve a more objective comprehension.